siliconwitchery/docs/s1-ecg-kit/s1-ecg-kit.md

 ## Design Files & Source Code

 All the design files can be found within the S1 ECG Kit [repository](https://github.com/siliconwitchery/s1-ecg-demo).

 ---

+## Suitability for Critical Applications

+The S1 ECG Kit is intended for development, and is not verified for real medical use where performance and accuracy would be critical to human health and well-being.

+Additionally, it has not been designed according to any standards in order to guarantee performance or accuracy.
+No responsibility is assumed by Silicon Witchery for its use.

+---